 Alternate Forms: In a few places in Silmarillion revisions from the 1950s-60s, this name appeared instead as Ingar (MR/230, 265).
 It also appeared in an alternate plural form Ingwer and genitive plural Ingweron (PM/340).
 This last example seems to be an irregular plural, since the plural of nouns ending in -e are usually formed by changing this vowel to an -i (WJ/361).
-See the entry for the Quenya er-plural for further discussion.
+See the entry for the Quenya plural nouns for further discussion.

 Conceptual Development: This name first appeared as ᴱQ.
 Inwir (LT1/50) derived from the older name of their leader: ᴱQ.
 Inwe.
 At this stage the name referred only the royal house of the first tribe (QL/42).
 In Silmarillion drafts from the 1930s, the form changed to ᴹQ.
 Ingwi, but still referred only to the royal house (LR/171).
 In Tolkien’s writing from the 1950s and later, the term expanded to include all Elves of the first tribe (MR/230; PM/332, 340).

 References ✧ MR/230, 265; MRI/Ingar; PE17/154-155; PM/332, 340; PMI/Ingwer

 |Ingweron||genitive plural; er-plural||“of the chieftains”||✧ PM/340|

 |Ingwe||“Prince of Elves”||plural||✧ LR/171|